teachertalha/LMS/README.md

   - Interaction between users and instructors.

 - **Admin DashBoard:**
-  -For course addition and assessment question addition.
+  - For course addition and assessment question addition.
-  -tracking of students, coursees, and enrollments.
+  - tracking of students, coursees, and enrollments.

 ## Technologies Used